SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Hyrallic** is the primary language of the high elves in Orden.
 Although young for an elven language, Hyrallic is older than almost all other modern cultural languages, save those of the dwarves.
 As a result, while anyone who lives near or trades with a [[Human|human]] culture probably speaks at least a little Caelian, most nobles across all ancestries make sure their children or offspring speak Hyrallic.
 Caelian is new from many cultures’ point of view, while Hyrallic as a language for diplomacy is considered cultured and traditional.

-**Yllyric** is the cultural language of wode elves, and also the common language among those who defend and protect the natural forests of Orden.
+**Yllyric** is the cultural language of wode elves, and also the common language among those who [[Defend|defend]] and protect the natural forests of Orden.

 Within any document concerning the workings of machines, masonry, or geology, you are likely to find a healthy supply of jargon using **Zaliac**, the most popular dwarven language.
 Even when such texts aren’t fully written in Zaliac, they use a lot of dwarven language when describing esoteric, complex ideas.